gmnenad/CalculatorNotepad/README.md

 - Autocomplete for Notepad and C# panels
     - Notepad autocomplete also show help/descriptions for builtin custom language functions
     - Ctrl-Space to show all, or automatically shown after first typed characters
+- support multiple number types with different precision (number of digits and size of exponent):
+    - default 64-bit **Double**, 128-bit **Quad** and variable size **MPFR**
+    - they can be set as default type in options, and also mixed and used simultaneously
+    - internal BinaryFloatNumber type is used for floating point bitwise operations
 - Menu (leftmost toolbar icon ![icon](Images/Menu_DarkGreen.png)) allows Load,Save and Options settings
     - Preset file allow permanent user defined functions and constants
 - Help icon ![help](Images/Help.png) shows basic examples ( note that it also overwrite current notepad context - save before use )